MikevPeeren/MikevPeeren/README.md

 ## About me

-I work as a Frontend Developer at [YoungOnes](https://youngones.com/]), the digital platform where you can book an on-call worker for your day job within 5 minutes.
+I work as a Lead Frontend Developer at [YoungOnes](https://youngones.com/]), the digital platform where you can book an on-call worker for your day job within 5 minutes.
 With freelancers throughout the Netherlands, you as a client are always and everywhere quickly provided with flexible staff.
-The Frontend is built in React.js with a transition towards Next.js.
-Our state management is in React Query and for our styling we use SASS combined with TailwindCSS.
+The Frontend is built in Next.js.
+Our state management is in React Query and for our styling we use TailwindCSS.

 ## 👨🏻‍💻 Tech Stack